nischalj10/vibewriting/docs/frameworks/Virtual Videos Questionnaire.md

 1. ## **Identifying current value delivery system**

-Objective of this research is to identify need gaps in the brand manager’s research journey and current imperfections within it
+Objective of this research is to identify need gaps in the customer’s journey and current imperfections within it

 **STEP 1: INTERVIEW 1**